 Treatment options for blood cancers during COIVD-19

-Evaluation and management of non-cancerous blood disorders such as low platelets, low white blood cells and anemia
+Evaluation and management of noncancerous blood disorders such as low platelets, low white blood cells and anemia

 Safer ways to access care through a medical oncologist and hematologist during COVID-19

 To join us for this Lunch ‘n Learn with the Doctors presentation, all you need is an Internet connection and a smartphone, tablet or computer.
 But space is limited, so register today by visiting https://ilove.ebpl.org/ebpl-virtual-programs.
 Once you register, we’ll send you the link and instructions for this presentation and discussion.